-To be honest, I shall be extremely grateful just to be invited to God’s banquet, and this might seem a little too humble for belief, but I would honestly rather serve the food than sit and mingle, if that’s an option.
+To be honest, I shall be extremely grateful just to get to be invited to God’s banquet, and this might seem a little too humble for belief, but I would honestly rather serve the food than sit and mingle, if that’s an option.
 That way there’ll be no pressure to socialize, only listen, and be entertained.
 I won’t even mind having to wait until the honored guests have eaten before I get to have a nibble.
 Some of the good stuff might even be gone by the time I get to eat.
 I’ll probably be jealous of the fancy meal that was served to the most honored guests, but they will deserve it.
 I imagine the likes of Billy Graham, Dr. Martin Luther King, my beloved Bible teacher Beth Moore sitting round that table, and others, and shall be completely content even if all I get to eat are the scraps that fall from my Master’s table (Mark 7:28).
 As long as I get to be there!
 And that is the truth!

 “But he who glories, let him glory in the Lord, for it is not he who commends himself that is approved, but whom the Lord commends.”

 Jesus then turned His chair around to the host of the party, admonishing that a host is not to invite only his friends, or brothers, or relatives, or rich neighbors — people who can return the act of kindness (which were probably the majority in attendance that day).
 But rather, to call the poor, the maimed, the lame, and the blind, “…for they cannot recompense thee: for thou shalt be recompensed at the resurrection of the just.”